mattbryanking/ARENA/README.md

 ### Executable

 This one is easy.
-Simply download the contents of the [Google Drive](https://drive.google.com/drive/folders/18-rA0l1d8kWjZCXsZs8lKWJoxZjno4Fm?usp=sharing) folder, and run the executable.
+Simply download and unzip the contents of Arena.zip in the [Google Drive](https://drive.google.com/drive/folders/18-rA0l1d8kWjZCXsZs8lKWJoxZjno4Fm?usp=sharing) folder, and run the executable.
 This Google Drive folder also contains a demo video of the project.

 ### Script & Dependencies